 \section{Abstract}

-Using Langevin dynamics simulations, we study the hysteresis in unzipping of longer double stranded DNA chains whose ends are subjected to a time dependent periodic force with frequency $\omega$ and amplitude $G$ keeping the other end fixed.
-We find that the area of the hysteresis loop, $A_{loop}$, scales as $1/\omega$ at higher frequencies, whereas it scales as $(G-G_c)^{\alpha}\omega^{\beta}$ with exponents $\alpha=1$ and $\beta=1.25$ in the low frequency regime.
-These values are same as the exponents obtained in Monte Carlo simulation studies of a directed self avoiding walk model of a homopolymer DNA~\cite{kapri_unzipping_2014}, and the block copolymer DNA~\cite{yadav_unzipping_2021} on a square lattice, and differs from the values reported earlier using Langevin dynamics simulation studies on a much shorter DNA hairpins.
+Using Langevin dynamics simulations, we study the hysteresis in unzipping of longer double-stranded DNA chains whose ends are subjected to a time-dependent periodic force with frequency $\omega$ and amplitude $G$ keeping the other end fixed.
+We find that the area of the hysteresis loop, $A_{loop}$, scales as $1/\omega$ at higher frequencies, whereas it scales as $(G-G_c)^{\alpha}\omega^{\beta}$ with exponents $\alpha=1$ and $\beta=1.25$ in the low-frequency regime.
+These values are same as the exponents obtained in Monte Carlo simulation studies of a directed self-avoiding walk model of a homopolymer DNA [R. Kapri, \href {\doibase 10.1103/PhysRevE.86.041906}{Phys.
+Rev. E {\bf 90}, 062719 (2014)}], and the block copolymer DNA [R. K. Yadav and R. Kapri, \href {\doibase 10.1103/PhysRevE.103.012413}{Phys.
+Rev. E {\bf103}, 012413 (2021)} ] on a square lattice, and differs from the values reported earlier using Langevin dynamics simulation studies on a much shorter DNA hairpins.